shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 sayName(); // logs Tom
 ```

-When the `sayName` is executed as an object method, `this` was pointing to object itself; but when it's executed as a normal function, `this` was pointing to the global window object.
+When the `sayName` is executed as an object method, `this` was pointing to object itself; but when it's executed as a normal function, `this` points to the global window object.

-In ES5, we use either `Function.bind` or `Function.call` or `Function.apply` to fix this kind of problems.
-All these methods use to dynamically change the `this` ( execution context )  of a function.
-So we can write it like this:
+We usually use either `Function.bind` or `Function.call` or `Function.apply` to fix these kind of problems.

 ```javascript
 var name = 'Tom';